 I have developed a 3-to-5 day workshop on causal mediation analysis with longitudinal data.
-This workshop was taught for the first time in 2018 in Helsinki, Finland.
+This workshop was taught at the University of Helsinki, Finland, in 2018 and again in 2019.
 The master’s students, PhD students, and postdocs taking the course (mainly sociologists and demographers, but also a few epidemiologists and psychologists) evaluated the course very well.
 Students especially praised the clear course material (e.g. annotated R-code) and teaching style.
 Please contact me if you are interested.

 Mediation analysis refers to the techniques used to investigate the causal mechanisms or pathways by which a determinant affects an outcome.
 For example, to what extent does education affect a woman’s risk of childbirth directly, and to what extent indirectly by first affecting her employment career?
 To answer such a question, we take concepts and methods from the counterfactual causal inference framework (also known as the potential outcomes framework), which is a common framework in biostatistics and epidemiology and now becoming more popular in the social sciences.